cferriter/dotfiles/README.md

 ========
 This repo should be cloned to your home repo so that the path is `~/dotfiles/`.

-The `makesymlinks.sh` script creates cymlinks from your home directory to the files which are located in `~/dotfiles/`.
-The script will also back up existing dotfiles into `~/dotfiles/`.
+The `makesymlinks.sh` script creates symlinks from your home directory to the files which are located in `~/dotfiles/`.
+The script will also back up existing dotfiles into `~/dotfiles_old/`.

 Prerequisites
 -------------